-- Make flour paste by whisking 3 tablespoons of the flour you just measured out and half of the milk (1/2 cup) together in a medium microwave-safe bowl.
-Cook on High in the microwave for 1 minute, whisking every 30 seconds.
+- Make flour paste by stirring 3 tablespoons of the flour you just measured out and half of the milk (1/2 cup) together in a medium microwave-safe bowl.
+Cook on High in the microwave for 1 minute, stirring every 30 seconds.
 Cook an additional 15-30 seconds, if necessary, until mixture is as thick as pudding.

 - Add egg, heavy cream or egg yolk, sugar, salt, softened butter, remaining flour (hold back about 1/4 cup), and yeast to the pan and select the dough cycle.
 Press "Start."

 - After about 10 minutes, open the bread machine lid and check the dough.
 If too wet, add more flour 1 tablespoon at a time.
 If too dry, add more milk 1 tablespoon at a time.